dimhoff/sensof/README.md

 # Sensof
-Si4010 based wireless sensors(temperature, humidity, etc.) firmware and utilities
+Si4010 based wireless sensors(temperature, humidity, etc.) firmware and utilities.

+**Project status**: This project is not actively maintained other then some minor fixes to keep it working for myself.

 # Sensof-HT
 Sensof-HT is a temperature and humidity sensor that is build using a Si4010 MCU